Mary Freeman (swimmer)

-Mary Gray Freeman (born October 30, 1933), also known by her former married name Mary Kelly, as Mary Freeman Kelly and by her subsequent married name Mary Spitzer, is an American former competition swimmer who represented the United States at the 1952 Summer Olympics in Helsinki, Finland in the 100-meter backstroke.
+Mary Gray Freeman (born October 30, 1933), also known by her former married name Mary Kelly, as Mary Freeman Kelly and by her subsequent married name Mary Spitzer, is an American former swimmer who represented the United States at the 1952 Summer Olympics in Helsinki, Finland in the 100-meter backstroke.
 After leaving competitive swimming in 1953, she became a Hall of Fame swim coach for Philadelphia's Vesper Boat Club from 1955–68 and coached the Women's Team at the University of Pennsylvania in 1960.
 Recognized as one of the most outstanding women coaches of her era, in 1964 she was the first woman to be recommended as an American Olympic coach but declined the nomination, believing a man should take the honor as they were more reliant on earning wages to live.

 Education

-Mary Grey Freeman was born in Bangor, Maine, to Colonel Monroe E. Freeman of the U.S. Army who would later work for the Pentagon in Washington.
-She attended Amherst High School in Massachusetts, and graduated from Coolidge High School in Washington.
-She later attended George Washington University from around 1950-1954, while continuing to pursue competitive swimming through clubs, as George Washington had no women's swim team at the time.
+Mary Gray Freeman was born in Bangor, Maine, to Christine Gray and Monroe E. Freeman, a chemist who served as a Colonel in the U.S. Army Medical Service Corps during the war.
+She attended Amherst High School in Massachusetts and graduated from Coolidge High School in Washington.
+She later studied at George Washington University from around 1950-1954, while continuing to pursue her competitive swimming through clubs, as George Washington had no women's swim team at the time.

 Swimming competitor

-Kelly began swimming as a beginner in the Walter Reed Army Hospital pool in Washington as her father, a chemist, was on the staff.
-Her competitive career began around 1948, around the age of 15.
-She started with 6 a.m. practices with the Walter Reed swim club under Coach Jim Campbell, who was also a physical therapist at the hospital.
+Kelly began swimming in the Walter Reed Army Hospital pool in Washington as her father, a chemist, was on the staff.
+Her competitive career began around 1948, aged 15.
+She started 6 a.m. swim sessions with the Walter Reed Swim Club under Coach Jim Campbell, who was also a physical therapist at the hospital.
 Campbell would later coach swimmers at the University of Pennsylvania as would Mary.
 In 1952, Freeman made the U.S. Olympic team bound for Helsinki.
 Recognized as an attractive American athletic champion with a Hollywood connection through her husband, she held a measure of celebrity status and appeared on the cover of Life Magazine on July 23, 1951.